Maleku Cultural Immersion Day Trip, Arenal/La Fortuna

 What you'll do

-The tour starts with a morning departure from La Fortuna.
-The transfer to Maleku Indigenous Reserve takes about an hour.
-You'll arrive at the first town (locally referred to as a "Palenque"), Tonjibe.
-Together with the communities of Margarita and El Sol, the town is part of a larger territory of 7396 acres (2993 hectares) and 1000 inhabitants.
+The day begins with an early morning transfer from La Fortuna, taking the better part of an hour as you drive through the scenic northern plains.
+You'll arrive at Tonjibe, the first town (locally referred to as a palenque).
+Together with the communities of Margarita and El Sol, the palenque is part of a larger territory of 7,396 acres (2,993 ha) and 1,000 inhabitants.

 Start times